-The first TLV element (i.e. the main TLV IE) comprises the whole dynamic length CC information, i.e. the dynamic length CC header and the dynamic length CC payload.
+The first TLV element (i.e. the main TLV IE) comprises the whole dynamic length CC information, i.e. the dynamic length CC payload.

 Inside the main TLV IE there are at least 2 TLV elements: the Header of the payload and the Payload itself.
 The Header contains all the ancillary IEs related to the intercepted CC packet.
 The Payload contains the actual intercepted packet.